rebeccakempe12/rebeccakempe12/README.md

 ## Hi, I'm Rebecca!

-I'm a 4th year Computer Science student at Carleton University, pursuing a cybersecurity specialization as well as minors in both math and English.
-These days, I'm particularly interested in cryptography (classical crypto, quantum crypto, as well as PQC), approximation algorithms (especially those with data science applications), and optimization problems.
+I'm a graduate student and member of the Carleton Internet Security Lab.
+My current research is focused on problems related to DNS security, and my broader areas of interest include internet measurements, internet security, public key infrastructure, and distributed systems.
+I also have a soft spot for cryptography, approximation algorithms (especially those with data science applications), and complexity theory.

-I currently volunteer with the Carleton Computer Science Society as a publications contributor.
-Previously, I was the Co-President of the Carleton Cybersecurity Club (2023-24) and represented Canada at the International Cybersecurity Challenge (2023).
+During my undergraduate degree, I was Director of Publications of the Carleton Computer Science Society (2024), Co-President of the Carleton Cybersecurity Club (2023-24) and represented Canada at the International Cybersecurity Challenge (2023).
+I specialized in cybersecurity and double minored in Mathematics and English.
 In my free time, I maintain a [blog](https://blog.rkempe.ca/).